-The Bank does not invest in trading equity securities other than investments in subsidiaries or affiliated companies, common shares as resulted from loan restructuring, and certain property funds which have high potential return and sound management.
-For commodity derivatives, the Bank fully hedges against the commodity risk on a back-to-back basis, thereby market risk exposure on trading equity securities or commodities has never been materialized.
+The Bank does not invest in trading equity securities other than investments in subsidiaries or affiliated companies, common shares resulted from debt restructuring, and certain property funds which have high potential return and sound management.
+For commodity derivatives, the Bank fully hedges against the commodity risk on a back-to-back basis, thereby market risk exposure on trading equity securities or commodities has never been materialised.